Zhu Yunlai

-Levin Zhu Yunlai (born 1957) is a Chinese businessman.
-He is the eldest son of Zhu Rongji, a former Premier of the People's Republic of China.
+Levin Zhu Yunlai (born 29 July 1958) is a Chinese businessman.

+He is the son of Zhu Rongji, the former Premier of the State Council of the People's Republic of China.

 In 1994, he graduated from the University of Wisconsin, studying atmospheric science.

 In 1998, Zhu was invited by Wang Qishan to join China International Capital Corporation, which was then fledgling investment bank based in China, with Morgan Stanley as a shareholder.
-Zhu served as CEO of the firm between 2004 and 2014.
+Zhu was CEO of the firm between 2004 and 2014.

-Zhu and his father, Zhu Rongji, by family tradition, are descendants of Zhu Yuanzhang, the Hongwu Emperor, the founding emperor of the Ming dynasty, through the line of Zhu Pian, Zhu Yuanzhang's 18th son.
+Zhu and his father, Zhu Rongji, by family tradition, are descendants of Zhu Yuanzhang, the Hongwu Emperor, the founding emperor of the Ming dynasty, through the line of Zhu Pian (朱楩), Zhu Yuanzhang's 18th son.